vohai2003/hdp_data_tutorials/tutorials/hdf/getting-started-with-hdf-sandbox/tutorial.md

 When you run into an issue, one of the first things someone will ask is "_what sandbox version are you using_"?
 To get this information:

-Login using [shell web client](http://sandbox-hdp.hortonworks.com:4200) and execute: `sandbox-version`.
+Login using [Shell-In-A-Box](http://sandbox-hdp.hortonworks.com:4200) and execute: `sandbox-version`.
 The output should look something like:

 ![sandbox-version](assets/images/sandbox-version.jpg)